Going the distance: mental stamina in sport and life

 So that will include everything from you know the time that they're waking up, the time that they're having breakfast, they've got all of their plans set out in terms of where they need to be at certain points in time and so from a psychological perspective having routines like that that can really help athletes feel in control, know what they're doing, know that everything's in place and not feel overwhelmed by the occasion that is about to happen.

-Training your mind for a marathon with Psychology expert Dr Christian Swann
+Training your mind for a marathon with Psychology expert Associate Professor Christian Swann

 Half the battle of any physical activity is mental.
 When it comes to an endurance sport like marathon running, mental preparation can be as important as physical training.
 Part of this mental preparation for many runners will involve setting goals.

-Having a specific time target, like improving a personal best, is a common type of goal for experienced marathon runners but this could be counterproductive for novice runners, says Southern Cross University Senior Lecturer in Psychology Dr Christian Swann.
-Based at Southern Cross University’s Coffs Harbour campus.
-Dr Swann is also an Accredited Exercise Scientist and focuses his research around the psychology of sport and exercise.
-He has extensively researched elite athletes and exercisers, and how we experience the ‘flow’ state (commonly known as being ‘in the zone’) in these activities.
+Having a specific time target, like improving a personal best, is a common type of goal for experienced marathon runners but this could be counterproductive for novice runners, says Southern Cross University Senior Lecturer in Psychology Associate Professor Christian Swann.
+Based at Southern Cross University’s Coffs Harbour campus, Dr Swann focuses his research around the psychology of sport and exercise.
+He has extensively researched elite athletes and exercisers, and how we experience the ‘flow’ state – commonly known as being ‘in the zone’ – in these activities.

 The combination of psychology and sport is a growing professional specialisation.
-Southern Cross University offers a Bachelor of Sport and Exercise, a Bachelor of Psychological Science, and an Honours degree in psychology.
-In addition, the University has recently introduced a combined Bachelor of Exercise Science and Psychological Science degree at the Coffs Harbour campus for those interested in learning about, and combining, both disciplines.
+Southern Cross University offers a Bachelor of Sport and Exercise, a Bachelor of Psychological Science, an Honours degree in psychology and has launched a combined Bachelor of Exercise Science and Psychological Science degree for those interested in learning about, and combining, both disciplines.

 I am Dr Paul Butterworth from podiatry and pedorthics here at Southern Cross University and we're here in our manufacturing lab where we deal with footwear and our students deal with footwear on a daily basis.